openstack-archive/infra-manual/doc/source/developers.rst

 above, with or without text and vote).
 Prior to sending the inline comments in a review comment the inline comments are stored as Drafts in your browser.
-Other reviewers can only see them after you have submitted them as a comment on the patch.
+Other reviewers can only see them after you have submitted them as a comment on the patchset.

 Any OpenStack developer may propose or comment on a change (including voting +1/0/-1 on it).
 OpenStack projects have a policy requiring two